 - The communications team at SLEITI worked with a group of blind people to produce the ‘SLEITI Song’.

 The most recent EITI Report (covering 2014) was published in December 2016.
-On 15 September 2014, the EITI Board granted Sierra Leone an open-ended extension to the deadline for preparing the 2012 and 2013 EITI reports due to the Ebola outbreak.
+Sierra Leone has submitted an extension request for the publication of their 2015/2016 EITI Report.

 This EITI Report covers Sierra Leone's extractive sector in 2013.
 It was published in February 2016.